vx-nihili/ScreeningTest/README.md

 This is the repository for the screening test, specifically for the project of Autograding and Seat Assignment projects.

 ## Overview
-This particular program takes two arguments from the terminal, a command and a csv file, and prints the names (FirstName LastName) that fit the requested data.
+This program takes two arguments from the terminal, a command and a csv file, and prints the names (FirstName LastName) that fit the requested data.
 The possible commands are as follows:

 |      **Command**                                         |               **Description**             |
 | -------------------------------------------------------- | ----------------------------------------- |